zalando/postgres-operator/README.md

 If either `min_instances` or `max_instances` is set to a non-zero value, the operator may adjust the number of instances specified in the cluster manifest to match either the min or the max boundary.
 For instance, of a cluster manifest has 1 instance and the min_instances is set to 3, the cluster will be created with 3 instances.
 By default, both parameters are set to -1.

+### Load balancers

+For any Postgresql/Spilo cluster an operator creates two separate k8s services: one for the master pod and one for replica pods.
+To expose these services to an outer network, one can attach load balancers to them by setting `enableMasterLoadBalancer` and/or `enableReplicaLoadBalancer` to `true` in the cluster manifest.
+In the case any of these variables is omitted from the manifest, the operator configmap's settings `enable_master_load_balancer` and `enable_replica_load_balancer` apply.
+Note that the operator settings affect all Postgresql services running in a namespace watched by the operator.

 # Setup development environment

 The following steps guide you through the setup to work on the operator itself.